lkloh/lkloh.github.io/_posts/2017-09-23-the-real-cause-of-climate-change.markdown

 Sure he has to wipe it down and oil it every few years, but that's all the maintainence he's had to do in over _half a century_!

+Of course, new fans break down a lot faster.
+You'll be lucky if they last 5 years.
+They're made to break down after a set period on purpose so that manufacturers can turn a profit.
+If everything they made lasted 50 years, they'll be bankrupt very soon.

+And not just fans, of course.
+All other electronic equipment.
+My mother's kettle, bought before she married my father, lasted through 20 years of daily usage.
+My electric water boiler barely lasted me through college.

+When such things break down, they tend to end up in a landfill.
+And they typically aren't biogradable.
+Imagine this compounded by every person/household.
+Now you know why everyone's carbon footprint is getting larger and larger.